Build add-in for MS Office Excel , Word 2010 - 2000

 End Sub

-You add a Word task pane in the same manner:
+You create a Word task pane in the same manner:

-• add a Word Task Panes Manager (ADXWordTaskPanesManager) to your add-in module
+• Use the Add-in Express Toolbox to put a Word Task Panes Manager (ADXWordTaskPanesManager) onto your add-in module.

-• add an Add-in Express Word Task Pane (ADXWordTaskPane) to your project
+• Open the Add New Item dialog in Visual Studio to add an Add-in Express Word Task Pane (ADXWordTaskPane) to the project.

 Now add a label onto the form and update RefreshTaskPane in order to set the label: